Can't Stop Won't Stop (album): Release

 On May 18, 2008, Can't Stop Won't Stop was announced for release, and the album's track listing and artwork was revealed.
 Also in May, the group went on a US tour alongside Metro Station, Forever the Sickest Kids, The Cab and Danger Radio.
 "Everything I Ask For" was made available for streaming via the group's Myspace account on June 3.
 It was made available for download via iTunes on June 10, 2008.
-Despite not being released as a single, the song peaked at number 19 on the Billboard Bubbling Under Hot 100 chart.
+The song peaked at number 19 on the Billboard Bubbling Under Hot 100 chart.
 On June 20, "Girls Do What They Want" was made available for streaming on the band's iLike page.
 From late June to mid-July, the band went on the 2008 edition of Warped Tour.
-Can't Stop Won't Stop was released on July 8 through independent label Fearless Records.
+Can't Stop Won't Stop was released on July 8, through independent label Fearless Records.
 In July and August, the group supported Good Charlotte and Boys Like Girls on their Soundtrack of Your Summer tour across the US.
 The group re-joined Warped Tour until mid-August.
+They also supported The Academy Is... on a UK tour in August.
 In October and November, the group went on The Compromising of Integrity, Morality & Principles in Exchange for Money tour, supporting All Time Low.

 On November 19, the music video for "Everything I Ask For" premiered on various MTV channels, directed by Matthew Stawski.
 In February and March 2009, the band supported We the Kings on their US tour, dubbed The Secret Valentine Tour.
 On March 10, the band released a music video for "Girls Do What They Want" through Myspace.
 The video, which was filmed during the group's tours with All Time Low and We the Kings, features the band in their van, playing shows, and hanging out with fans.
 Director Dan Fussellman said he wanted to "tell a story out of their travel experiences from head-banging thirteen hour van rides, to pre-show chants."
 From late March to early May, the band co-headlined the Alternative Press Tour with 3OH!3, with support from Family Force 5, Hit the Lights and A Rocket to the Moon.
 In late March, the band performed at the Alternative Press party at South by Southwest festival.